MariferVL/MariferVL/README.md

 </div>

 ## 🌟 About Me

-👩‍💻 As a former Speech Pathologist, I've always had a passion for helping others.
-But my journey led me to discover a new passion for web development, where I found the perfect blend of constant learning, problem-solving, and creativity.

 🌍 I believe that technology can make a positive impact on people's lives.
 That's why I'm committed to using my skills as a web developer to create websites and applications that empower and bring joy to others.